 It is no secret that every speaker at a wedding will have people to thank.
-I am regularly asked who should be thanked, by whom and how best to word the thank yous.
+I am regularly asked who the father of the bride, groom and best man should thank in their wedding speeches and how best to word the thank yous.

 The biggest issue in many cases is ‘listing’.
 The thanks can be endless, suffocating the speech and bearing comparisons with the worst Oscar acceptance speeches.
 The best speeches weave the necessary ‘thanking’ around their more creative elements so the audience hardly realise you’re running through a list at all.